dherincx92/fpds/README.md

 # Notes

 Please be aware that this project is an after-hours passion of mine.
-I do my best to accomodate requests the best I can, but I receive no $$$ for any of the work I do here.
+I do my best to accomodate requests, but I receive no $$$ for any of the work I do here.